Summiteers' Accountability Partner supports behavioral change

 The effect of your behavior on others

 The process starts with formulating a personal development goal.
 “I wanted to achieve a result through a change in behavior in a more constructive way and in a good atmosphere.
-One of Goldsmith's most important lessons is that people's behavior has an enormous influence on whether or not to achieve a result.
+One of Goldsmith's most important lessons is that people's behavior has an enormous influence on whether they achieve a result or not.
 The stereotypical successful manager is often unaware of the effect his or her behavior has on others.
 I focused my learning goal on unlearning the habit of “adding too much value”, which I greatly recognized in the book.”

 “I never expected such a simple approach — calling over and over again — to have such an influence on my behavior.”